Estimated reading time: 5 minutes

 If you borrow money from someone you know, such as a loved one, make sure you can trust them.

-Let them know how you will spend the money and when you will pay them back.
+Let them know how you plan to spend the money and when you will repay them.

-For your bank and credit union, you can always approach them and inquire about available offers they have, whether through email or an appointment.
+For your bank or credit union, you can always approach them to inquire about available offers, whether by email or in person.

-As for lending companies, confirm if they are a legitimate business unless you already have transacted with them.
+For lending companies, confirm whether they are legitimate businesses unless you have already transacted with them.

-If you want to try with a lending company you haven’t heard of before, make sure it has a physical address that you can visit, a safe website, and proof of registration either in their office or on the site.
+If you want to try a lending company you haven’t heard of before, make sure it has a physical address you can visit, a secure website, and proof of registration, either in its office or on its website.

 If you know it’s safe, consider how you can borrow money.

-You can either go to their office for a more personalized transaction or when you need extra information.
+You can either go to their office for a more personalized transaction or for extra information.

-You can also do it online to have faster and more convenient deals.
+You can also do it online for faster, more convenient deals.

 How Long Do You Need the Money You’re Borrowing?